13 Types Of Fishing Rods & How To Choose The Right Rod?

 Surf casting rods, also known as surf fishing rods, are designed for sea fishing from beaches, rocks, or piers when you need to get your bait past the breaking waves in the hope of catching a big saltwater fish.

-Surf fishing rods are, therefore, super thick and strong to be able to handle larger species like sharks.
-They are very long rods, too, so that one can cast long distances and get the bait behind the breaking waves where the best chance of catching fish is.
+Surf fishing rods are, therefore, super thick and strong enough to handle larger species like sharks and sailfish.
+They are very long rods, too, so you can cast longer distances and get the bait behind the breaking waves where the best chance of catching fish is.

-Surf fishing rods can be used with either a baitcaster-type reel with the reel and eyes on the top side of the rod or combined with a spinning reel where the reel and eyes sit on the bottom of the rod.
-They come with longer handles for more leverage when distance casting and can be more than 15 feet long.
+Surf fishing rods can be used with either a baitcaster reel or a large 6000 size spinning reel.
+They have longer handles for more leverage when distance casting and can be more than 15 feet long.

 When To Use Surf Casting Rods

-Surf casting rods should be used when you are fishing from the beach, rocks, or pier and need to cast large baits long distances to catch some big fish.
+Surf casting rods should be used when fishing from the beach, rocks, or pier and casting large baits long distances to reach some big fish.

 Pros